neilzone/LUKS-Encrypt-Raspberry-Pi-OS-Bullseye/README.md

 `sudo reboot`
 This is needed so the system loads the new kernel version.

+# 2: Prepare for disk encryption

 Run script: `/boot/install/2.disk_encrypt.sh`
 This prepares the environment adding new applications to initramfs to make the job easier and prepares the needed files for Luks

 Execute the following command at the bash console:
 `sudo reboot`
 Now we're going to be dropped to the initramfs shell, this is normal

+# 3: Start the encryption process

 In the initramfs shell run the following commands:
 `mkdir /tmp/boot`